natewoodward/natewoodward.github.io/_posts/2019-11-25-process-substitution-and-race-conditions.md

     ^_^ woody@beemo:~$

 Here we've exposed another problem.
-There's a race condition between the two `tee` processes, so sometimes it prints "foo\nbar" and other times it prints "bar\nfoo".
+In addition to the race condition between our script and the `tee` processes, there's also a race condition between the two `tee` processes, so sometimes it prints `"foo\nbar"` and other times it prints `"bar\nfoo"`.

 The accepted answer in the first SO link only uses one `tee` process, so it doesn't have that problem.